sarah-fitzgerald/pands-problem-sheet/README.md

     print (day)

 ### Explanation of code
-Imported the date object in python [REF 1.], then used the date.weekday() object to return the day of the week as an interger, in this case Monday is 0, Tuesday is 1, Wednesday is 2, Thursday is 3, Friday is 4, Saturday is 5, Sunday is 6 [REF 2.].
+Imported the date object in python, then used the date.weekday() object to return the day of the week as an interger, in this case Monday is 0, Tuesday is 1, Wednesday is 2, Thursday is 3, Friday is 4, Saturday is 5, Sunday is 6.
 If the integer return is between 0-4 then it will print "Yes, unfortunately today is a weekday," but if it returns 5 or 6 it will print "It is the weekend, yay!"

 ### References
 1. Python.org: https://docs.python.org/3/library/datetime.html#datetime.date.weekday